straider/coding-dojo/Builders/Gradle/README.md

 ## 3.8.
 Java Project, with Sub-Projects

 - declare sub-projects in settings.gradle
+- declare sub-project dependencies among each other
 - declare common configuration for all sub-projects
-- how to declare common configuration for a subset of sub-projects?
+- declare specific configuration for a subset of sub-projects